TopBackground

 High Quality Horn Loudspeaker Systems

-Currently the book is available from Lean Business Audio (should have stock soon) and Parts Express (stock will be sent).
+Currently the book is available from Lean Business Audio and Parts Express.

 As the first announcements about the book release were posted on facebook groups, the authors woke up to the real problems of propagating information and cutting through the chatter on social media.
 Having worked on manuscripts for years and having read thousands of pages in our source material for more than two decades, the authors of course are accustomed to the requirements for patient study, looking for bits of information and correlating vast amounts of facts and knowledge.
 The book is a product of having dealt with huge amounts of information.
 "Condensing" it all still produced a 1000 page book.
 In stark contrast to the "speech balloon" exchange, minimum attention span based form of communication that increasingly replaces in depth discussions in an ever more complex world, one might complain.
 Research shows that human attention span is shortening as we have increasing amounts of information to navigate.
 Now remember to return here if you choose to read this article: